GakuruAlex/alx-system_engineering-devops/0x01-shell_permissions/README.md

     Adds executive permissions to the owner and the group owner and read permissions to other users
 ##./7-everybody
   Adds executive permissions to the owner the group and other users to the file hello
+##./8-James_Bon
+  Owner and group no permissions, other users all the permissions